In the Rehabilitation, Reintegration & Recovery space

 Petulant borderline – They are often irritable and prone to outbursts of anger and frustration.
 They are also very impatient in nature and can quickly become delusional.

-Self-destructive borderline – As the name suggests, they exhibit self-destructive borderline symptoms.
-They are said to be their own enemy.
+Self-destructive borderline – As the name suggests, they exhibit self-destructive borderline symptoms and are said to be their own enemy.

 Feelings like anxiety, fear, worry, or self-loathe are a part and parcel of daily life.
 But if these feelings are consistent, unstable, and intense and cause significant problems in day to day work, it is advisable to seek medical help.